نوع مقاله : مقاله پژوهشی

 • Sara Jalalian 2

-• Hossein Ardalani 3
+• Hosein Ardalani 3

-1 Ph.D.
-Candidate in Architecture, Department of Architecture, Faculty of Art and Architecture, Hamedan Branch, Islamic Azad University, Hamedan, Iran.
+1 Ph.D. in Architecture, Department of Architecture, Faculty of Art and Architecture, Hamedan Branch, Islamic Azad University, Hamedan, Iran.

 2 Assistant Professor, Department of Architecture, Faculty of Art and Architecture, Hamedan Branch, Islamic Azad University, Hamedan, Iran.